opheliedasilva/popmetag/README.md

 </p>

 ## Data and code access
 Codes used to carry out the study and to produce figures are available in this GitHub repository.
-Data are publicly available [here](https://figshare.com/).
+Genetic data are publicly available [here](https://zenodo.org/10.5281/zenodo.6434681).

 ```
                                              + coastline_medit.csv